 - Rankings and records: Top rankings are content that is always in demand and of timeless interest.
 Common questions include, for example, “Who is the richest person in the world?”

-With this small selection you can already see what Evergreen Content is about: Most of the time, general questions about the topic are dealt with, which every beginner or professional asks and which always stays up to date.
+With this small selection, you can already see what Evergreen Content is about: Most of the time, general questions about the topic are dealt with, which every beginner or professional asks, and which always stay up to date.

 Some of the On-Page SEO and User Experience Related Guidelines are below in the context of Duplicate Content:

 - What is the Bounce Rate?

 - What is the Above the Fold Section?

 The term “evergreen content” is not itself a term that has a long history.
 It is used primarily in online marketing today and can include journalistic content as well as content on websites such as online shops or news sites.
 Evergreen content itself can take many formats, but also topics.
 So the popular cat video on YouTube can certainly be subsumed under the terminology as well as a guide to preparing an apple pie.
 There are basically different groups of evergreen content.
 It is only important that the content or topics are of timeless interest to the user.
 Content is often prepared for a broad target audience in a manner that is generally understandable.
 However, evergreen content can also be of long-term interest to a group of specialists.
 The topic “How to get 20 kilograms lighter in 10 days” will not only appeal to a large crowd in the boulevard area, but online marketing experts are particularly interested in the eternal question “Are backlinks dead?”
 Nevertheless, both topics have the potential to become evergreen content.